uraway/react-social-sharebuttons/documents/react-gree-button.md

 The URL you want to share.

 #### type (Required, Number)
-Choose button layout type from followings.
+Choose the button layout type from the following.

 ###### 0
 ![](http://i.imgur.com/hcYxXQY.png)